 - Related to Google Local Service Ads, you should also look into the two ads in the space below Google Local Services Ads.
 These can be expensive, but It all comes down to dollars and cents.
 For the average cost per signed case, Google ads could be worth it, especially if you’re in a highly competitive area.

 - Make sure you’re driving paid traffic to a landing page that is set up to convert.
 If you’re sending all your paid traffic to your homepage, this is a fatal mistake I see law firms make.
 Have a dedicated landing page that answers the questions that the person doing the search has and gets into their frame of mind.
 For example, most people don’t realize that personal injury lawyers work on a contingency basis, so having “free consultation” in a prominent spot on your landing page is important.
-Split test your landing pages to increase conversions and pick the winner to run your paid campaigns, and use Google remarketing campaigns to target and follow visitors who might just be doing a passive search.
+Split test your landing pages to increase conversions and pick the winner to run your paid media and pay-per-click campaigns.
+Use Google remarketing campaigns to target and follow visitors who might just be doing a passive search.

 - Review your website regularly from desktop, mobile, and tablet perspectives to make sure your lead form is showing properly.
 Is it user-friendly?
 Are you asking for way too much information on your lead form?
 Have your employees check your website for broken links, typos, and form errors.
 Make sure your chatbot window isn’t covering up vital information on your website, like your phone number.